-The total pension liability, net pension liability, and sensitivity information as of June 30, 2021, were based on an actuarial valuation date of June 30, 2020.
-The total pension liability was rolled forward from the valuation date (June 30, 2020) to the measurement period ending June 30, 2021, using generally accepted actuarial principles.
-There was no legislation enacted during the 2021 legislative session that had a material change in benefit provisions for any of the systems.
+The total pension liability, net pension liability, and sensitivity information as of June 30, 2022, were based on an actuarial valuation date of June 30, 2021.
+The total pension liability was rolled forward from the valuation date to the measurement period ending June 30, 2022, using generally accepted actuarial principles.